Vokera Underheating due to incorrect thermostat configuration or placement.

 • Check radiators: Ensure radiators in the main rooms are fully bled and valves are open.
 Balance the system if some rooms heat much faster than others.

-• If problem persists: You may need zoning or additional controls.
+• If the problem persists: You may need zoning or additional controls.
 Consult a heating engineer for system design improvements.

 Advertisements